-- Attach a wrist strap to an unpainted surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
+- · Attach a wrist strap to an unpainted surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 7.
-Locate the TPMD card that is indicated by the amber fault LED being on. - 8.
-Remove the TPMD card as follows: - a.
-Push the tab (A) in the direction shown to release the card (B). - b.
-Gently pull the card straight out of its slot on the system backplane.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 - 10.
+If necessary, remove the existing adapter assembly by sliding the retainers (A) into the open position.
+Unlatch the blue locking latches (B) on the adapter assembly by pressing them together and pulling them up into the open position, and then lift the adapter out of the system.
+For instructions on removing a PCI adapter, see Removing a PCI adapter with the power off.